 You might as well plan on making a double batch because it will be devoured in a flash!
 It’s a perfect dip recipe for entertaining.

 Hi, I’m Allison joining you from Some the Wiser again.
 It’s been such a pleasure sharing recipes here with the Noshing crowd this year.
-With holidays just around the corner, I’m cooking up a storm right now.
+With the holidays just around the corner, I’m cooking up a storm right now.

 Helpful Items For This Recipe